Jose-Verdu-Diaz/Jose-Verdu-Diaz.github.io/content/posts/projects/Spotify/top50v1/index.md

 ---
 {{< load-plotly >}}

-Spotify spits dozens of playlists with recommendations every day, but because I'm nonconformist by nature (and a bit of a nerd) I **need** to have some custom playlist recommendation system.
+Spotify spits dozens of playlists with recommendations every day, but because I'm a nonconformist by nature (and a bit of a nerd) I **need** to have some custom playlist recommendation system.
 In this post, I will show you how to create an automatic Top 50 songs playlist using the spotify API and Python.
 In addition, we will implement a [Nearest Neighbour](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm) algorithm to sort the tracks by similarity and improve the song transitions in the playlist.

 ## Setting up the Spotify Web API requirements